cdwat/Star/PRIVACY.md

 We may share your data with potential transaction partners, advisors, and others in the event our company is, in whole or part, acquired by a third party.
 In such case, we will use reasonable efforts to require the acquiring entity to comply with this Privacy Policy.

 7. Data Retention
 We retain your data for as long as you have an account.
 When you close an account, we will delete its content, including its videos.
+We may retain:
-We may retain logs of automatically collected information (for internal analytics); your phone number; communications with you; and your transactional information (for auditing, tax, and financial purposes).
+• Logs of automatically collected information (for internal analytics);
+• Your phone number; and
+• Communications with you.
 When we no longer have a business reason for retaining data, we will delete or anonymize it.

 We retain deleted videos on our servers for a short period in case you wish to reverse deletion.
 Once we delete a video, we may not be able to recover it.